AdamLearns/Abbott/README.md

 - Creating: `pnpm run kysely-migration-cli create <migration_name>`
 - Back up: `backUpDatabase` in my shell (this is important as of Fri 12/22/2023 when I only have one database 👀)
 - Migrating: `NODE_ENV=development pnpm run kysely-migration-cli latest`
   - Note: migrations should happen automatically on start-up.
-See `.env.example`.
+See `.env.example` for how to configure this.
+However, they won't automatically regenerate types.
 - Regenerating types (make sure to replace the variables): `DATABASE_URL=postgres://postgres:bar@localhost/foo pnpm run kysely-codegen`
 - Copy the regenerated types to the right location: `cp ./node_modules/kysely-codegen/dist/db.d.ts ./src/database/types/db.d.ts`